Analysis | Why Vaccines Might Not Be Able to Eliminate Covid-19

 David Heymann, chair of the WHO’s Strategic and Technical Advisory Group for Infectious Hazards, warned at the end of 2020, “it appears the destiny of SARS-CoV-2 is to become endemic.”
 Viruses that are endemic continuously circulate in the community, often causing periodic spikes when disease characteristics and human behavioral patterns favor transmission.
 Examples include norovirus, the notorious cause of gastroenteritis on cruise ships, and the myriad of viruses, including four coronaviruses, that cause the common cold, especially over the winter.

-It’s unknown how things will evolve, but researchers have begun to spin out scenarios.
 People who have survived Covid-19 and those vaccinated against it will probably be protected against the disease for some time.
-It’s likely that re-exposure to the virus or a booster shot of the vaccine will bolster their protection.
-As more and more people develop immunity in this way, the virus will find those who are not yet immune, so long as herd immunity is not established to protect them.
-That will mean that people who can’t get vaccinated -- because their immune systems are compromised, or they have allergies to vaccine ingredients, or they are too young (none of the vaccines authorized in Western countries have been approved for children) -- will remain vulnerable.
+Scientists at the Fred Hutchinson Cancer Research Center in Seattle found blood sera collected from patients who had recovered from a SARS-CoV-2 infection early in the pandemic displayed “generally weak” neutralizing ability against the virus 4-8 months later.
+But a single immunization with a so-called mRNA vaccine from either Moderna or Pfizer-BioNTech boosted immunological memory, with the concentration of neutralizing antibodies increasing about a thousand fold.
+Importantly, they found those antibodies appeared potent against the South African variant.
+It’s likely that re-exposure to the virus via a natural infection will also bolster protection.
+As more and more people develop immunity, the virus will find those who are not yet immune, so long as herd immunity isn’t established to protect them.
+That will mean that people who can’t get vaccinated -- because their immune systems are compromised, or they have allergies to vaccine ingredients, or are too young (none of the vaccines authorized in Western countries have been approved for children) -- will remain vulnerable.
 Some scientists have predicted that, once the endemic phase is reached and primary exposure to the virus is in childhood, SARS-CoV-2 may be no more virulent than the common cold.

-(Updates answer to question 5 to reference reduction of efficacy caused by variants.)
+(Updates section 4 with research from Israel showing effect of vaccination on propensity to spread virus; and section 9 with research showing the immune-bolstering effects of vaccine on recovered Covid-19 patients.)

 For more articles like this, please visit us at bloomberg.com